-Where λ is a strike mortality correlation factor, N is the number of blades, and L is the length of the fish (ft).
-A correlation factor (λ) was utilized in the Advanced Hydro Turbine (Franke et al. 1997) model to adjust the predictive model results to correspond with documented empirical results.
-Based on a substantial number of test results obtained from studies conducted with Salmonids on the west coast, Franke et al. (1997) recommends that the correlation factor be set between 0.1 to 0.2.

 Seasonal Entrainment Rate and Length Data

 An investigation of the 1997 EPRI entrainment database found that the overall pattern of entrainment rates (expressed as fish per million cubic feet [Mft3]) for different species across the eastern United States were very similar.
 Across species and regions, a very small proportion of observations were large entrainment events that comprised most of the overall impact, while the majority of entrainment events constituted only a limited number of individuals.
 What leads to these large entertainment events is of no concern for our model, we only need be able to simulate their relative magnitude and frequency of occurrence.
 Distributions with such inequality are often modeled with a Pareto distribution, which has been used to describe income inequality (Arnold 2014), the population of cities (Rosen and Resnick 1980), and the distribution of stock returns among investors (Malevergne, Pisarenko, and Sornette 2006) among many other inequalities.